All-but-the-Top: Simple and Effective Postprocessing for Word Representations: Neural Networks Learn to Postprocess

 In the modified neural network, the input word vectors are now $v(w) - b$ instead of $v(w)$.
 Here $b$ is a bias vector trained {\em jointly} with the rest of the neural network parameters.
 Note that this is only a relabeling of the parameters from the perspective of the RNN architecture: the nonlinear activation function of the node is now operated on $A(v(w)-b) + b' = Av(w) + (b'-Ab)$ instead of the previous $Av(w) + b'$.
 Let $b_{\rm proc.}$ and $b_{\rm orig.}$ be the inferred biases when using the processed and original word representations, respectively.

 We itemize the cosine similarity between $b_{\rm proc.} + \mu$ and $b_{\rm orig.}$ in Table~\ref{tb:biases} for the 5 different datasets and 3 different neural network architectures.
-In each case, the cosine similarity is remarkably large (on average 0.69, in 300 dimensions) -- in other words, trained neural networks implicitly postprocess the word vectors nearly exactly as we proposed.
+In each case, the cosine similarity is remarkably large (on average 0.66, in 300 dimensions) -- in other words, trained neural networks implicitly postprocess the word vectors nearly exactly as we proposed.
+This agenda is successfully implemented in the context of verifying the removal of the mean vector.